 I can give out accounts on ampere.eecs.berkele.edu if necessary.

 #3 Updated by Christopher Brooks about 7 years ago

 I don't agree that this is a low priority bug because it means it could mean that it is not possible to build Kepler under Windows.
 This used to work under Cygwin, I was able to run it for previous Kepler 2.x releases.
 I'm not sure what changed.

 Building under Eclipse requires running svn and ant, it could be possible to do this from the DOS cmd shell, someone should check.

 If we can't build Kepler under Windows then we will not be able to create Windows installers.

-#4 Updated by Daniel Crawl over 3 years ago
+#4 Updated by Daniel Crawl about 7 years ago